dart-lang/language/accepted/future-releases/static-extension-methods/feature-specification.md

 The extension methods are *static*, which means that we use the static type of an expression to figure out which method to call, and that also means that static extension methods are not virtual methods.

 The methods we allow you to add this way are normal methods, operators, getter and setters.
+As such, the feature should really be called "Static Extension Members".
+For historical reasons, we will stick with the "Static Extension Methods" name.

 ## Declaring Static Extension Methods